Ernest M. Wood Office and Studio

 The Ernest M. Wood Office and Studio is a building located in the Adams County, Illinois city of Quincy.
 The building was designed by Quincy architect Ernest M. Wood and reflects the designs of Frank Lloyd Wright; as such it is an example of Prairie style architecture.
-The building, stucco and wood, was completed in 1912 and listed on the National Register of Historic Places on August 12, 1982.
-The Office and Studio incorporates typical elements of Prairie style such as geometric shapes and horizontals.
+The building, made of stucco and wood, was completed in 1912 and listed on the National Register of Historic Places on August 12, 1982.
+The Office and Studio incorporates typical elements of Prairie style architecture including geometric shapes and horizontals.
+The first of its kind in Quincy, it was also noted for its beige stucco walls and stained cypress trim.

+The building measures 1,400 square feet and comprises a one story building with finished partial basement.
+Wood's office also included a bank vault, given his specialty in designing banks.
+After retiring in 1938, Wood sold the building; today it continues to be used as an office.
 A restoration during the 1980s helped to repair such features as skylights, stained glass windows and built-in bookcases.